What is the Supported Return to Training (SuppoRTT) initiative trying to achieve?

 What should I do if my time out of training is unexpected?

-If your absence from training is unplanned then a meeting can be held at a later date depending on your personal circumstances.
-This meeting can take place over the phone if you are unable to meet face to face.
+If you unexpectedly take time out of training (e.g. due to sickness), a pre-absence meeting can be held later when more convenient for you.
+This meeting can be held over the phone if you are unable to meet face-to-face.

 What should I do prior to my return to training?

-What is the difference between a supernumerary and a supervised return to work period?
+What is the difference between a Supervised and a Supernumerary period?